FeatherFramework/feather-admin/README.md

 These resources must already be installed.
 They also need to start before Feather Admin.

-Feather Admin creates its moderation database tables automatically when the resource starts.
+Feather Admin creates its moderation and durable action-audit database tables automatically when the resource starts.
 No SQL import is required.

 ## Installation